 To build an NLP model for trading, you need to have a reliable source of data.
 There are multiple vendors for this purpose.

 For example, Twitter and Webhose provide it for free, while others such as News API, Reuters and Bloomberg will charge you for it.
 Let us divide the data into two types and try to approach each of them differently.

 Structured data is one that is published in a predetermined or consistent format.
 The language is also very consistent.

 For example, the press release of Fed minutes or a company’s earnings can be considered as structured data.
 Here the length of the text is usually very huge.

 On the contrary, unstructured data is one where neither the language or format is consistent.
 For example, Twitter feeds, blogs and articles can be counted as a part of this.
 These texts are usually limited in size.

 In part II, Varun will show us how to preprocess the data and convert the text to a sentiment score.

 Disclosure: Interactive Brokers

-This material is from QuantInsti and is being posted with permission from QuantInsti.
-The views expressed in this material are solely those of the author and/or QuantInsti and IBKR is not endorsing or recommending any investment or trading discussed in the material.
-This material is not and should not be construed as an offer to sell or the solicitation of an offer to buy any security.
-To the extent that this material discusses general market activity, industry or sector trends or other broad based economic or political conditions, it should not be construed as research or investment advice.
-To the extent that it includes references to specific securities, commodities, currencies, or other instruments, those references do not constitute a recommendation to buy, sell or hold such security.
+This material is from QuantInsti and is being posted with its permission.
+The views expressed in this material are solely those of the author and/or QuantInsti and Interactive Brokers is not endorsing or recommending any investment or trading discussed in the material.
+This material is not and should not be construed as an offer to buy or sell any security.
+It should not be construed as research or investment advice or a recommendation to buy, sell or hold any security or commodity.
 This material does not and is not intended to take into account the particular financial conditions, investment objectives or requirements of individual customers.
 Before acting on this material, you should consider whether it is suitable for your particular circumstances and, as necessary, seek professional advice.